American avocet: Description

 The American avocet measures 40–51 cm in length, has a wingspan of 68–76 cm and weighs 275–420 g The bill is black, pointed, and curved slightly upwards towards the tip.
 It is long, surpassing twice the length of the avocet's small, rounded head.
 Like many waders, the avocet has long, slender legs and slightly webbed feet.
 The legs are a pastel grey-blue, giving it its colloquial name, blue shanks.
 The plumage is black and white on the back, with white on the underbelly.
 During the breeding season, the plumage is brassy orange on the head and neck, continuing somewhat down to the breast.
 After the breeding season, these bright feathers are swapped out for white and grey ones.
-The avocet commonly preens its feathers - this is considered to be a comfort movement.
+The avocet preens its feathers, commonly considered to be a comfort movement.

 The call has been described as both a shrill and melodic alarm bweet, which rises in inflection over time.
 Avocets use three distinct calls: common call, excited call, and broken wing call.
 The common call is a loud repeated wheep.
 The excited call has a similar wheep sound, but it speeds up rather than having an even rhythm.
 Lastly, the broken wing call is noticeably different from the other two calls.
 It is a distressed screech sound and is alarming rather than melodic.

 Distribution and habitat

 American avocets were previously found across most of the United States until extirpated from the East Coast.
 The breeding habitat consists of marshes, beaches, prairie ponds, and shallow lakes in the mid-west, as far north as southern Canada.
 These breeding grounds are largely in areas just east of the rocky mountains including parts of Alberta, Saskatchewan, Montana, Idaho, Washington, Utah, North and South Dakota, Nebraska, Colorado, and even down to parts of New Mexico, Oklahoma and Texas.
 Their migration route lands them in almost every state in the western United States.
 The avocet's wintering grounds are mainly coastal.
 Along the Atlantic Ocean, they are found in North and South Carolina, Georgia and Florida.
 There are also wintering grounds along the Gulf of Mexico in Florida, Texas, and Mexico, and along the Pacific Ocean in California and Mexico.
 There are resident populations in the Mexican States of Zacatecas, San Luis Potosí, Guanajuato, Hidalgo, Mexico City and Puebla, and in Central California.

-Flocks ranging from 50 to 300 avocets migrate together to their breeding sites together during peak season, which is typically in the spring.
+Flocks ranging from 50 to 300 avocets migrate together to their breeding sites together during peak season, which is typically in the spring, peaking around April or May.